 Central Texas Regional Swat Team

-The cities of Georgetown, Leander, and Cedar Park police and fire departments along with tactical medics from Williamson County EMS comprise the Central Texas Regional SWAT team.
-The chiefs of police and fire from these cities realized the importance of a collaborative effort to create a competent and proficient tactical team including well trained negotiators and tactical medics.
-With the growing demands for tactical response in all three of the rapidly growing cities, the joining of resources into a single, fully functional tactical team benefits each department and the communities they protect and serve.
+The cities of Georgetown, Leander, Cedar Park, and Pflugerville Police along with the Georgetown and Cedar Park Fire Departments comprise the Central Texas Regional SWAT Team.
+The Chiefs of Police and Fire from these cities realized the importance of a collaborative effort to create a competent and proficient tactical team including well trained negotiators and tactical medics.
+With the growing demands for tactical response in all four of the rapidly growing cities, the joining of resources into a single, fully functional tactical team benefits each department and the communities they protect and serve.

 CTRS began the selection process in June of 2014 in anticipation of creating the team.
-Members from all three cities went through testing and evaluation that lasted approximately 9 months.
+Members from the three founding cities, Georgetown, Leander, and Cedar Park (Pflugerville joining in 2019), went through testing and evaluation that lasted approximately 9 months.

-The selection process for tactical officers, negotiators and medics is extremely challenging both mentally and physically.
+The selection process for tactical officers, negotiators, and medics is extremely challenging, both mentally and physically.
+Tactical Dispatchers round out and compliment the team with their specialized training and understanding of the operational challenges.

-The team is commanded by Lieutenants Derral Partin, Chanse Thomas, Kelly DeVoll, Corporal Woodson Blase and Matt Turowski.
+The team is commanded by Commanders Chance Thomas, Makeba Lewis, Lieutenant Derral Partin, and Sergeant Matt Turowski.

 What does our CTRS patch symbolize?